-A urinary catheter is a flexible tube used to drain urine from the bladder.
-Most catheters transfer urine to a drainage bag that can be emptied regularly but some can be inserted a few times a day (self-catheterisation) to empty urine straight into the toilet.
+A urinary catheter is a flexible tube used to drain urine directly from the bladder.
+Most catheters transfer urine to a drainage bag that can be emptied regularly.

 You may need to use a urinary catheter if you struggle to control when you urinate (leaking through incontinence) or if you are unable to empty your bladder due to urinary retention.
 Urinary catheterisation may be necessary for the any of the following reasons:

-It is vital to seek medical attention in the case of infection/allergy as septicaemia is life-threatening.
-Your doctor may require a blood or urine samples to test for infection (remove the catheter and obtain a midstream sample, or obtain from needleless site).
+Seek immediate medical attention in the case of infection as septicaemia can be life-threatening.
+Your doctor may require a blood or urine samples to test for infection.

 Sweet Cures ’ Anna talks about her battle with cystitis.
 Read More